pgumeson-fabric/dotfiles/README.md

 ## asdf

-If for some reason `pkgx` does not yet provide, a package, you can use [asdf](https://asdf-vm.com/) as a fallback.
-Simply define the package in a file called `.tool-versions`.
+If for some reason `pkgx` does not yet provide a package, you can use [asdf](https://asdf-vm.com/) as a fallback.
+Simply create a file in your project called `.tool-versions` and define the packages [like this](https://asdf-vm.com/manage/configuration.html#tool-versions).

 # Chezmoi Usage